 The oil dipstick is located on the engine.
-Access the dipstick through the right rear wheel well.
+Access the dipstick through either the right or left wheel well (depending on your model).

 To check the oil, do the following:

 - 1. Position vehicle on a level surface and place the transmission in PARK. - 2.
 Stop the engine and allow it to cool down before removing the dipstick. - 3.
 Raise the cargo box.
 Unlock the dipstick lever 1.
 Remove the dipstick and wipe it dry with a clean cloth. - 4.
 Reinstall the dipstick and push it into place.
 Do not lock the dipstick.